 Note that while the NGC is discussed, it is actually the "Laser Output Power Curve" or LOPC that provides the input variables for most of these techniques.
 However, we may use the two interchangeably in discussions, even though purists will probably object. :)

-For a very basic implementation, (1), (2), and (4) can be done manually, though most systems use either a temperature sensor some type of timing of mode sweep or simply a fixed delay to determine when the laser is ready.
-Actual locking (3) may use a variety of electronic from simple to complex, a microprocessor, or a combination of the two.
+For a very basic implementation, (1), (2), and (4) can be done manually, though most systems use either a temperature sensor, some type of timing of mode sweep, or simply a fixed delay to determine when the laser is ready.
+Actual locking (3) may use a variety of electronics from simple to complex, a microprocessor, or a combination of the two.

 Before the availability of inexpensive microprocessors in the early 1980s or thereabouts, controller implementation consisted of TTL or CMOS ICs for logic and timing along with op-amps for the actual feedback loop.
 (Or discrete transistors or vacuum tubes before that!)
 These were effective, inexpensive, and easy to repair should the need arise.
 But as time went on, the parts that were used have become harder to find.
-At least one company, Agilent, came up with an intermediate solution using a Field Programmable Gate Array (FPGA) that essentialy replicated the a large portion of the discrete logic in a single chip.
-And engineers just can't resist redesigning perfectly satisfactory systems. ;-) Nowadays, a dirt-cheap single chip microprocessor or microcontroller (same thing) is the solution of choice.
+At least one company, Agilent, came up with an intermediate solution using a Field Programmable Gate Array (FPGA) that essentially replicated a large portion of the discrete logic in a single chip.
+And engineers just can't resist redesigning perfectly satisfactory systems. ;-) Nowadays, a dirt-cheap single chip microprocessor or microcontroller (same thing) is the solution of choice, with at most a few analog parts to condition the input signals.

 The benefits to the user of a microprocessor-based controller are in flexibility, reliability, and cost.
 The benefits for the manufacturer also include the system now being proprietary - user repair, among other things, is virtually impossible because the smarts are in the software/firmware, which is generally not made available to anyone outside the company or their authorized service organization.
 If a TL084 op-amp went belly-up in an SP-117A, basic troubleshooting techniques could be used to repair it.
 Or if the laser tube required replacing, there were three trim-pots to perform all adjustments.
 With a similar modern laser, repair of all but the most obvious problems like a bad DC power supply or blown fuse is virtually impossible.
 In some cases, replacing the tube requires access to firmware parameters to set various constants.
 Even identical model HeNe laser tubes (assuming one is avilable) may differ in the output power of the waste beam from the back of the tube - which is often used for the feedback.
 There may be workarounds by adding a PCB with adjustable op-amp circuits to fake the signals derived from the tube to match what the firmware expects, but these are not ideal solutions.
 There is a silver lining for the user though - it's impossible to break anything by opening the case and twiddling adjustments because there are none.
 (Although that's not always strictly the case, as with µSLC1 where the coarse mode gain adjustments are trim-pots!)